-discuss Assessors may discuss: how the service: " builds connections between the service and the local community " reflects and incorporates the diversity of the local community across its operations " strengthens children's connection with and understanding of their community uses community resources to improve the educational program and provide quality learning experiences for each child demonstrates a commitment to developing their own cultural competence in a two-way process with families and communities shares information about community events relevant for children and families Community engagement Element 6.2.3 examples of community members coming into the service and examples of the service's participation in the local community how the educational leader, nominated supervisor, educators and co- ordinators raise awareness of Aboriginal and Torres Strait Islander and/or other local communities how children are supported to develop an understanding of their social and cultural heritage school age children how educators incorporate educational excursions or incursions to develop children's understanding of their local community. sight Assessors may sight: evidence that: EQ " the service liaises with other children's services, local businesses, schools, health and family support services and other organisations schools, health and family support services and other organisations working with families and children in the local area
+- how the service: - " builds connections between the service and the local community - " reflects and incorporates the diversity of the local community across its operations - " strengthens children's connection with and understanding of their community - " uses community resources to improve the educational program and provide quality learning experiences for each child - " demonstrates a commitment to developing their own cultural competence in a two-way process with families and communities - " shares information about community events relevant for children and families - examples of community members coming into the service and examples of the service's participation in the local community - how the educational leader, nominated supervisor, educators and co-ordinators raise awareness of Aboriginal and Torres Strait Islander and/ or other local communities - how children are supported to develop an understanding of their social and cultural heritage - how educators incorporate educational excursions or incursions to develop children's understanding of their local community.

-- " members of the local community are invited into the service to contribute to the program - " children have opportunities to learn about and contribute to the community in which the service is located - planned experiences that involve incursions and/or children visiting parts of their community to extend on knowledge gained.
+- evidence that: - " the service liaises with other children's services, local businesses, schools, health and family support services and other organisations working with families and children in the local area - " members of the local community are invited into the service to contribute to the program - " children have opportunities to learn about and contribute to the community in which the service is located - planned experiences that involve incursions and/or children visiting parts of their community to extend on knowledge gained.